DaniArnaout/DaniArnaout.github.io/menu/table-view/parsing.md

 > Learn how to handle different types of JSON

-Sometimes, when you recieve a `JSON` response, the array you want to parse is not the root of your response.
+Sometimes, when you receive a `JSON` response, the array you want to parse is not the root of your response.

 In this case, you just have to type in the JSON root in your attribute inspector.